leon-arndt/unity-animation-effects/README.md

 # Unity: Animation Effects Editor
-An editor for playing particles and sounds.
+An editor for playing particles and sounds by listening to Mecanim animations.
 Made in Unity 2019.4.1f1.
+Please also have a look at the example project at https://github.com/neotalon/unity-animation-effects-example (Access Required)

+** Hot Tip: ** You can directly add the package from the package manager using the git url: https://github.com/neotalon/unity-animation-effects.git

-**Version 0.6.2**
+**Version 1.0.0**

  ![Result](https://i.imgur.com/F3dw7ML.gif)